mjwsteenbergen/mjwsteenbergen/README.md

-# Hi there 👋
-I am a 25 years old student living in Delft, where just finished my master in CS at the TU Delft.
-I have traveled the world, am fascinated with UI/UX and love TV-series.
+I'm Martijn Steenbergen.
+I am a Software Engineer at BOL.com, helping you find what you need.
+I got my M.Sc. at the wonderful Technical University of Delft.
+I love automating anything and everything.
+I'm fascinated with design, how the world works and everything else

 ![Github stats](https://github-readme-stats.vercel.app/api?username=mjwsteenbergen)